nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 }
 ```

-This function performs operations related to interactable objects according to the steps.
+This function performs operations with objects that can interact using a switch case.
 Therefore, this function performs operations such as damage calculation.